[Toy Review] Lovense Osci 3

 Anything I didn’t like about this one?

-• The only real complaint I can make about this toy is that I would have liked the motor to have a little more rumble.
+• I feel like I say this about every toy I review, but I would have liked the Promescent Bullet’s motor to have a little more rumble.
 It’s reasonably powerful, but it’s also quite buzzy.

 • A two-button interface with up/down options would be a nice addition, but it’s not critical.